QUESTIONS AND ANSWERS

 WHAT HAS SINCE BECOME OF THE GREAT HOUSE?

 Chawton House is no longer a residential home.
 It was beautifully restored in the 1990s, saving it for future generations to enjoy.
 In 2003 it opened as Chawton House Library, an internationally respected research and learning centre for the study of early women's writing from 1600 - 1830.
 Access to the library's unique collection is for the benefit of scholars and the general public alike.
 The library houses a collection of early women's writing from the period and the Knight family collection of books that I grew up with.
 Many of the books carry bookplates to signify which of my ancestors originally owned the book.
-I was fascinated by the choice of bookplate design as it seemed to be an indication of the personality of each Squire, as was there choice of books.
+I was fascinated by the choice of bookplate design as it seemed to be an indication of the personality of each Squire, as was their choice of books.
 On the shelves sitting side by side were the personalities and choices of generations.
-I knew the faces of each Squire from their portraits; the bookplates bought them to life.
+I knew the faces of each Squire from their portraits; the bookplates brought them to life.

 TELL US ABOUT YOUR LIFE AFTER CHAWTON